betterscientificsoftware/bssw.io/Events/2024-05-usrse-awards.md

 The *Excellence in Service Award* recognizes a member’s exceptional dedication to advancing the US-RSE mission.
 The *Impact Award* recognizes an individual’s contributions and influence within the RSE profession.
 **Nominations must be submitted by March 15th.**
-To nomiate someone, including yourself, please visit the [event website](https://us-rse.org/community-awards/).
+To nominate someone, including yourself, please visit the [event website](https://us-rse.org/community-awards/).

 #### Publication date: 2024-02-24